budachst/ld382/ReadMe.md

 In one-shot mode, the are additional parameters, that need to be provided, otherwise the script will terminate and show some help on which params are missing.

 ### Functions of ld382a.py
 There are currently four operations, that can be send to the server process.
-Each command is simply made up of a command block in test format.
+Each command is simply made up of a command block in text format.
 The four command are:

 (s) perform a single HSI set
 (r) perform a single RGBW set